zilong-dai/throttler-aspect/README.md

 == deploy aspectID == 0x9AE212EFbc8935D95DD266947cDb231571c1A09e
 ```

-The parameters for the deployment script are:
+The parameters are as follows:

-- `method`: The method signature.
-- `interval`: The number of blocks in the rate limiting interval.
+- interval: The number of seconds for the rate limiting
-- `limit`: The maximum number of times the method can be executed in each interval.
+- limit: The maximum number of times the method can be executed within the interval

-Remember the final `aspectID` for subsequent binding.
+Remember the final aspectID for future binding.

-# Binding Aspect
+### Binding

-Run the `bind.cjs` script, and input the previously deployed contract address (or your own contract address) along with the AspectID.
+Run the `bind.cjs` script and input the previously deployed contract address (or your own contract address) and the aspect id.

 ```bash
 $ node scripts/bind.cjs --contract <CONTRAT_ADDRESS> --aspectId <ASPECT_ID>